xenharmonic-devs/sonic-weave/documentation/interchange.md

 Empty lines and lines containing only whitespace are ignored.

 ## Strings
-Strings are JSON encoded.
+Strings are JSON-encoded.
 They start and end with `"`.
-A literal `"` inside a string must be escaped with a backslash, etc..
+A literal `"` inside a string must be escaped with a backslash, and so on.

 ## CSS colors
 Valid CSS colors include: